-A student who has received notification of pending dismissal has the right to appeal the dismissal.
-A request to appeal dismissal must be received from the student in writing by official university email to the Executive Associate Dean of Academic and Student Affairs within two (2) business days of receipt of notification of the intended action of dismissal.
-The student must provide a written summary and copies of source documents relevant to the appeal to the Assistant Dean of Student Affairs and Evaluation 48 hours prior to the Progression Committee meeting.
+Appeal of dismissal recommendation: A student who has received notification of a dismissal recommendation based on criteria outlined in section 3b or 3d (i through iv) has the right to appeal the dismissal recommendation to the Progression Committee.
+A request to appeal the dismissal recommendation must be made in writing via official university email to the Executive Associate Dean of Academic Affairs within two (2) business days after receipt of notification of the intended action of dismissal recommendation.
+The student must provide a written summary and copies of source documents relevant to the appeal to the Assistant Dean of Student Affairs two (2) business days prior to the Progression Committee meeting.
 The student may include written documentation from another individual (excluding legal counsel) who can directly contribute information regarding the dismissal.
-Appeal meeting dates are designated on the Academic Calendar and are included in the notification to the student of the failure to progress.
+Progression Committee meeting dates are designated on the Academic Calendar and are included in the notification to the student of the failure to progress.
 This date is non-negotiable.